dvicklund/culinarySoft/README.md

 # culinarySoft
 CulinarySoft is an open-source web application that lets culinary vendors and restaurant managers to streamline the ordering process.

 This project is currently a working prototype that has been deployed to Heroku.
 To view the app, please follow this [link](https://culinarysoft.herokuapp.com/).
-To simulate a vendor, click the vendor button, create a login and then hit enter.
+To simulate a vendor, click the vendor button, click 'New User?', and then register a login.
 From there, feel free to add, remove, and filter products!

 ### Core Contributors